prat24/coursera-ibmds/README.md

-# Pratyush Mishra's Projects and Assessments (IBM Data Science Courses on Coursera)
+# ALL PROJECTS AND ASSIGNMENTS FOR IBM Data Science and Machine Learning Professional Program on Coursera (Pratyush Mishra)
 A repository containing all of the peer-reviewed assessments and submitted projects pertaining to the various courses under the IBM data science professional certificate on coursera